Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Empirical application

 \subsection{Data and model}

 We implement our methodology on a proprietary database of auto loans provided by an international bank.
 For each borrower, we know whether he or she has eventually defaulted ($y=1$) or not ($y=0$) on the loan.
 Given the sensitive nature of the data, we had to randomly under-sample individuals to set the default rate to an arbitrary 20\% level.
 Besides benefits in terms of confidentiality, setting a high arbitrary default rate also protects us against concerns arising from using an unbalanced database.
-After under-sampling, our database includes 7,440 borrowers.
-Besides the default target variable, we have access to ten features on the loan (funding amount, funded duration, vehicle price, down-payment) and on the borrower (job tenure, age, marital status, monthly payment in percentage of income, home ownership status, credit event).
+After undersampling, our database includes 7,440 borrowers.\footnote {Besides undersampling, potential techniques to deal with imbalanced datasets include oversampling (e.g., ADASYN, ROSE, SMOTE) and cost-sensitive learning.
+For more details, see \citet{Jian2023} and \cite{Chen2024}.} Besides the default target variable, we have access to ten features on the loan (funding amount, funded duration, vehicle price, down-payment) and on the borrower (job tenure, age, marital status, monthly payment in percentage of income, home ownership status, credit event).
 We divide the database into a stratified training (70\%) and test (30\%) samples to have the same default rate in both subsamples.

 We provide in Table \ref{tab:summary_stats} some summary statistics about the features and the target variable.
 In our dataset, a typical loan amounts to around 11,500 euros, finances a 13,000 euro car, and lasts for 56 months.
 A typical borrower is 45 years old, married, not owning his or her home, has spent nine years in the same job, experienced no credit event over the past six months, provides less than a 50\% down payment, and allocates 10\% of his or her monthly income to reimburse the car loan.
 To get a first sense of the role of each feature on default, we display in Figure \ref{fig:FeatureDistributions_by_default} their distributions separately for defaulting and non-defaulting borrowers.
 This preliminary test indicates that the list of discriminating feature includes age, credit event, down payment, marital and ownership status.